youknowriad/react-graphql-redux/README.md

  * The query can be computed using component props (use a funciton instead of string for the first `query` arg)
  * You can use graphql variables in your queries (the second `arg` of `query`)
  * If you want to refresh the data on each new `query` used, it's possible
- * You can yse `GraphiQL` to test/explore your graph
+ * You can use `GraphiQL` to test/explore your graph